Are halogen lights better than regular incandescent lights?

 Measuring lightbulb output

 The usual measure of light output for any lightbulb is lumens, and halogen light energy efficiency is typically measured as lumens per watt, or the number of lumens the light shines on a particular spot, divided by the wattage of the bulb.
 The trouble is that different bulb types have different light distribution characteristics.
 Incandescent bulbs typically distribute light quite broadly, because the light emitted from the tungsten filament goes in every possible direction.
 Halogen light energy efficiency typically seems higher from a lumens/watt perspective not because the filament emits more light, but because most halogen light bulbs contain a reflector that redirects much of the light out the end of the bulb.
-That’s why halogen lights are chiefly used in ceiling pot lights or flood lights: because the reflector sends all the light in a fairly focused beam, straight down to the space under the light.
+That’s why halogen lights are chiefly used in recessed ceiling fixtures or flood lights: because the reflector sends all the light in a fairly focused beam, straight down to the space under the light.

 Imagine if you were to place a light meter four feet underneath a light bulb.
 The light meter will give you a reading of how much light is shining on the meter.
 If the light bulb casts a broad light, such as is typical of a regular incandescent light bulb, the portion of the bulb’s light that strikes the light meter will be pretty low.
 But if the bulb produces a focused beam and the light shines straight down onto the meter, you’ll get a much higher reading on the light meter.
 Halogen light energy efficiency seems higher than incandescent light efficiency exactly because halogen lights are usually designed for these highly focused applications, resulting in higher light output at the point where the measurement is taken.